LDAP connection

 $ldap_use_exop_passwd = true;

-You can also enable LDAP password policy control with $ldap_use_ppolicy_control
+You can also enable LDAP password policy control with $ldap_use_ppolicy_control:

 $ldap_use_ppolicy_control = true;